-In reality community colleges education in US mainly caters to the low income group communities and provides them a pathway for higher education.
-Across the United States all community colleges are funded by the county administration and a board of management comprising of mainly social workers from the local county in which the college is located.
+In reality, community college education in the US mainly caters to low-income group communities and provides them a pathway to higher education.
+Across the United States, all community colleges are funded by the county administration and a board of management comprising of mainly social workers from the local county in which the college is located.

 The new Modi government should have embraced this scheme and encouraged state and central government universities across India to start at least one community college in each district.
-Instead it laid stress on National Skill Development Corporation of India under the Ministry of Skill Development and Entrepreneurship.
+Instead, it laid stress on the National Skill Development Corporation of India under the Ministry of Skill Development and Entrepreneurship.

 Its stated aim is to promote skill development by catalyzing creation of large, quality and for profit vocational institutions.
 However, in practice the entire project has failed to take off with its focus on imparting skill without any theoretical content.

-In a community college model, on the other hand, theory is taught with hands-on experience.
-Community colleges give certificate and associate degrees and thus create a skilled workforce to cater lower and middle-level jobs both in private and government sectors.
+In a community college model, on the other hand, the theory is taught with hands-on experience.
+Community colleges give certificates and associate degrees and thus create a skilled workforce to cater to lower and middle-level jobs both in private and government sectors.

-There are two pathways to move towards higher education after secondary education.
-One, the Indian system based on the British higher education model where one has to enroll for a three year degree course.
+There are two pathways to move toward higher education after secondary education.
+One, the Indian system is based on the British higher education model where one has to enroll for a three-year degree course.

 The second is the US community college model.
 Here young Indians would be well-positioned to engage in developmental work and at the same time continue to get higher education through various community college courses at affordable fees with flexibility.